Posted October 12, 2015

 Phone Calls and SMS Texting

 Some phishing attacks don’t require a website at all!
 These involve a text message or voicemail to the victim, requiring them to call a number back.
 When you call the number, you’ll hear a professional recording or someone will answer the phone in a soothingly professional voice.
 The person will have some private information about you, so they can verify themselves as legitimate, and will proceed to ask for more private information.
-In a related scam, callers may pretend to be calling from the technical support division of a real company and try to convince you that you have malware installed on your computer and that they can remove this for you if you just provide your credit card details and access to your computer.
+In a related scam, callers may pretend to be calling from the technical support division of a real company and try to convince you that you have Malware: Software that is intended to damage or disable computers and computer systems. installed on your computer and that they can remove this for you if you just provide your credit card details and access to your computer.

 Puddle, Spear, and Whale Phishing